MMLabCodes/polymersimulator/README.md

 # Polymer Simulator

-This repository contains content that will allow for simulations of polymers using **openmm** with **Amber**.
+This repository contains content that will allow building arrays of polymer chains, parametrise them with **Amber** force field, and perform simulations using **openmm**

 ## 1. Setting up the environment and cloning repository

-(Important: If you are working in windows, please follow the steps in section section 4 <a name="section-4"></a> (Working with windows) to first set up a linux distribution in your computer before following the steps to set up the environment.
-If you are working in linux or macos, you will not require any prerequisite steps to setting up the environment given below)
+(Important: If you are working in windows, please follow the steps in section section 4 <a name="section-4"></a> (Working with windows) to first set up a linux system in your computer before following the steps to set up the environment.
+If you are working in Unix (linux or macOS), you will not require any prerequisite steps before setting up the environment given below)

-To run the code in this folder, an environment containing **RDkit**, **AmberTools** and **openmm** is required and is set up by running the lines steps 1-4 in your command line.
-(In windows, open ubuntu and enter these lines into that terminal)
+To run this code, a Python environment containing **RDkit**, **AmberTools** and **openmm** is required.
+This environment is set up by running the lines described in the following steps 1-4 in your terminal (command line).
+(In windows, open ubuntu and enter these lines into the terminal)

 1. Install miniconda

-   Miniconda is a package and environment manager for python.
-The following commands install miniconda in your home directory and intialise for setting up environments.
+   Miniconda is a package and environment manager for Python.
+The following commands install miniconda in your home directory and intialise it for setting up environments.

 ```
 cd